 I have gigged and written songs since I was 15 (in both Welsh and English), and I’m currently co-writing with a number of wonderful talents such as Charlie Dore, Judie Tzuke and Martin Goddard.
-I hope to release my debut album next year.
+My first album ‘Home’ was released in 2016 with Welsh record label and made it to Radio Wales’ Record of the Week.

 I’m a creative at heart, and studied Graphics and Illustration at St Martin’s College last year.
 I lived in London while studying and wrote songs and design all my own album art.